Bringing Hidden Disabilities to Light

 A graphic depicting how persons with neglect dyslexia may not see the entire left side of a page of text or how they may identify words incorrectly.

-Neglect dyslexia is a reading impairment associated with post-stroke spatial neglect in which people misread words or letters presented on one side (e.g., as depicted in graphic, only reads the right side of a sentence or misreads the left side of a word).
-Center researchers are exploring the role of gaze in neglect dyslexic errors through comprehensive analysis of biometric, behavioral, and neuroimaging data.
+Neglect dyslexia is a reading impairment associated with post-stroke spatial neglect where people misread words or letters presented on one side, only read the right side of a sentence, or misread the left side of a word (as depicted in graphic).

 A man wearing glasses viewing himself in a mirror while practicing reading after stroke with a female clinician sits on opposite side of table.